 The Right Equipment

-The foundation of safe bathing is the right seating and a reachable shower:
+Safe bathing starts with the right seating and a reachable shower:

 - Rolling shower/commode chair — a wheeled chair you transfer into that rolls straight into a curbless (roll-in) shower.
 Many double as a commode, so you can do your bowel program and shower in one sequence.